APS Monthly Club Challenges and Rules

 End of Year (EOY) event and Competition

-The EOY is a social event which takes place in November, and includes the presentation of awards and trophies for the EOY competition and Aggregate points.
-Members who have been regraded will be announced.
+The EOY is a social event which takes place in November and includes the presentation of awards and trophies for the EOY Challenge and Aggregate points.
+The names of members who have been regraded will be announced.

 APS Code of Conduct